ABOUT THE BLACK SPRINGS COMMUNITY ASSOCIATION

 A heritage group has been formed within the association, to establish acknowledgment of our past pioneers.

 On 11th May 2019 the Black Springs community celebrated the 200th anniversary of explorer Charles Throsby and his fellow explorers passing through the Black Springs area on their way to Bathurst on 6th May 1819.
 A commemorative plaque and bust of Charles Throsby are now in place recording the first documented exploration through the area.
-Also, a heritage wall is erected with information of our pioneering families and first settlements.
+Also, a heritage wall has been erected with information depicting our pioneering families and first settlements.
 This information was compiled by local historian Alan Hoolihan along with information from Thora Hogan and Paddy Grady Wozencraft.

-The Black Springs Community Association Inc has many new ideas for our community and hope to continue growing and improving our village infrastructure and amenities.
+The Black Springs Community Association Inc has many new ideas for our community and we hope to continue growing and improving our village infrastructure and amenities.
 The Black Springs Community Association Inc recently placed new pavement outside our community hall, and we are developing gardens in front of the hall and around the Heritage wall.
 Black Springs Community Association Inc have a new kitchen, stove and fridge in our hall.
-Our tennis courts has a new surface and a new playground for our young people to enjoy.
+Our tennis courts have a new surface and a new playground for our young people to enjoy.

 Any one is welcome to come along to our meetings which are held the second Monday of each month at the Community hall at 7 pm.